Algorithmic Bias? An Empirical Study into Apparent Gender-Based Discrimination in the Display of STEM Career Ads

 40 Pages Posted: 15 Oct 2016 Last revised: 5 Sep 2021

 We explore data from a field test of how an algorithm delivered ads promoting job opportunities in the Science, Technology, Engineering and Math (STEM) fields.
 This ad was explicitly intended to be gender-neutral in its delivery.
-Empirically, however, women were far less likely to be shown the ad.
-We present evidence of the mechanism by which this apparent data-based discrimination occurs.
-The ad was not shown to fewer women because women were less likely to click on it - if women ever saw the ad, they were more likely than men to click.
-The ad was not shown to fewer women because the algorithm reflected likely bias in the labor markets of that country.
-Instead, it seems likely that the ad was shown to fewer women because younger women are a prized demographic and as a consequence are more expensive to show ads to.
+Empirically, however, fewer women saw the ad than men.
+This happened because younger women are a prized demographic and are more expensive to show ads to.
 An algorithm which simply optimizes cost-effective ad delivery will deliver ads that were intended to be gender-neutral in an apparently discriminatory way, due to crowding out.
 We show that this empirical regularity extends to other major digital platforms.

 Keywords: Online Advertising, Algorithmic Bias, Social Media